Our students are changing school lunch menus.

 And this is the only event where you can see how they do it!

-Since 2012, the Real Food for Kids Culinary Challenge has put students in the shoes of school nutrition professionals, tasked to create delicious, healthy school meals that represent the diverse culinary traditions in our school communities.
+Since 2012, the Real Food for Kids Culinary Challenge has provided students the unique experience of mirroring the responsibilities of school nutrition professionals by creating delicious, healthy school meals that represent the diverse culinary traditions in our school communities.
+All while staying within the defined nutrition parameters and cost thresholds of the federally funded National School Meal Program.

 The “challenge” at the heart of this competition is the same one faced by school food professionals every day: to craft healthy and delicious menu items that meet USDA guidelines and adhere to strict per-meal budgets.